 - neurologic and neurodevelopmental disorders that affect their ability to swallow and breathe

-- people younger than 19 years old who are taking long-term acetylsalicylic acid (ASA) therapy (e.g., children who have Kawasaki disease)
+- people up to 18 years old who are taking long-term acetylsalicylic acid (ASA) therapy (e.g., children who have Kawasaki disease)

 This group of people are also more likely to be hospitalized with the flu.